Chile national football team: Peru

 The Chile–Peru football rivalry is known in Spanish as the Clásico del Pacífico ("Pacific Derby").
 The rivalry is considered to be one of the fiercest rivalries in the world, with CNN World Sport editor Greg Duke ranking it among the top ten football rivalries in the world.
 The rivalry between Chile and Peru stems from historical politics, border disputes, and the War of the Pacific, with the rivalry producing some of the most intense matches in South American footballing history.

 Chile first faced Peru in the 1935 South American Championship, losing 1–0.

-Brazil

-Although it is a dominating rivalry for Brazil, both teams have had matches in the last three Chilean World Cup appearances, all of them in the round of 16 knock out stage.
-France 1998, South Africa 2010, Brazil 2014.
-In Brazil 2014 the match was a 1-1, and in the last second of extra time Mauricio Pinilla's shot hit the crossbar.
-Brazil won 3–2 in the penalty shootout.